frankchen07/writing/posts/map of content (product).md

 #### building community

 I've been reading some books about community, and I'm increasingly of the opinion that [[building community is another form of understanding users]].

+#### web3 vs web2 product

+I've been developing some thoughts revolving around [[trends in web3 product management]] as well as [[preparing for a future in web3 product]].

+In web2, [[product management is about value and viability]].
+This is a more or less solidified opinion by the Silicon Valley Product Group (SVPG).
+I'll use this frame of view to make the case that web3 needs to move towards value and viability to reach it's full potential.
+But right now, [[web3 has been heavily focused on feasibility rather than usability]].

+#### product reviews

+I've written [[a product review of choice kingdom trust]], an IRA platform that is friendly to digital assets.
+For the time being, I'm still using them, but only because their customer service has been responsive.
+There's way too many shitty UI issues, random fees, inane paperwork processes that inch me closer to quitting them permanently.

+Since I've been investigating web3 wallets a little bit deeper, I've vocalized [[a product deconstruction of phantom wallet]], one of the more prominent wallets in the Solana ecosystem.
+This is just me making sure to [[consciously build product sense]].

 #### random